Is A Paver Parking Lot The Right Choice For Your Commercial Property?

 Cleaning oil spots, minor weed control, sealing and re-striping

 Paver parking lots require such little ongoing maintenance, that when comparing the up front costs to an asphalt or concrete parking lot, which is less expensive, essentially what we’re doing is trading the long term ongoing maintenance costs over the lifetime of an asphalt or concrete parking lot for the up front cost of the installation of a paver parking lot.
-Some paver installation contractors even offer a lifetime warranty!
-But keep in mind that a company’s warranty is only as good as the contractor that’s installing it.
+Some paver installation contractors even offer a lifetime warranty.
+But keep in mind a company’s warranty is only as good as the contractor that’s installing it.
 What good is a lifetime warranty if the contractor who installed it isn’t around to make good on it?

 Choosing The Right Parking Lot For Your Commercial Property